 The Water Power Program has released reports and maps that assess the total technically recoverable energy available in the nation's powered dams, non-powered dams, and untapped stream-reaches.
 These resource assessments are pivotal to understanding hydropower's potential for future electricity production.
 Hydropower already provides 6–8% of the nation's electricity, but more potential resides in our flowing waters to provide clean electricity to communities and cities across the United States.

-There are three levels of resource assessments performed by the water industry.
+There are three levels of resource assessments performed by the hydropower industry.
 Theoretical potential is the annual average amount of physical energy that is hypothetically available.
 Technical resource potential is the portion of a theoretical resource that can be captured using a specific technology.
 Practical resource potential is the portion of the technical resource that is available when other constraints—including economic, environmental, and regulatory—are factored in.
 While there are many different ways that we can sustainably develop hydropower resources for energy, other water uses and interests must also be considered.
 Navigation, flood control, irrigation, recreation, municipal water supplies, and other environmental services can affect the availability of water resources for energy production, and competing uses are taken into consideration when developing water power resources.
 The Water Power Program is committed to helping identify new opportunities for developing renewable energy resources at a theoretical and technical level, while also providing many different types of useful data and information that can be used by developers, regulators and other stakeholders to determine practical potential and make informed siting decisions.